OxCGRT/covid-policy-scratchpad/risk_of_openness_index/writeup.md

 From this information, we construct a _Risk of Openness Index (RoOI)_, defined below, which roughly describes the risk of not having closure and containment measures in place, in light of four of the six WHO recommendations.
 The data is made available in a time series, which makes it possible to see how risk has evolved over time, as the pandemic evolved.

-__Which WHO recommendations are not captured by OxCGRT RoOI Index?__
+__Which WHO recommendations are not captured by OxCGRT Risk Index?__
 The two recommendations OxCGRT is unable to track/find reliable data on are:
 * Outbreak risks in high-vulnerability settings are minimized
 * Preventive measures are established in workplaces